diegomarquez/side-scrolling-shooting-game/README.md

 				- Bottom Right
 					Viewport and layers editing (current implementation)

+	- Serialize information in each region
+	- Load all the information

 	- Improve how game-objects are disabled for the editor
 		- Ej. player-ship.js keydown events are not disabled by overriding the update method because they are set on initialization